29 Best Souvenirs in Cancun and Where to Buy Them

 Manos Magicas is located in the Jardin del Arte, or Art Garden, at kilometers 4.5 in the hotel zone.

-Here you can find over 200 Mexican artisans selling their products.
+Here, you can find over 200 Mexican artisans selling their products.

 This is a great place to go shopping and pick up locally-made products.

-Plus, in addition to shopping, there are workshops where children can learn from local artists.
+In addition to shopping, there are workshops where children can learn from local artists.

 👉🏽 Fiesta Mexicana